meltwapty/AIESEC-in-MUST-Podio-Mohamed-Waleed-IM/README.md

 A production-ready internal platform serving as the LC’s **Single Source of Truth**, replacing manual tracking and scattered spreadsheets with a structured API-driven architecture.

 ---

+## How to Run Locally 🏃‍♂️

+1. Unzip the `Podio-FullStack.zip` file.
+2. Open your terminal inside the extracted project folder.
+3. Run the command (npm start) or (node server.js) > ( make sure you install node.js)
+4. Visit http://localhost:3000 in your web browser.

+---

 ## Login Credentials 👤

 Use any of the following accounts to access the platform: